In 2008, I graduated with my masters degree in Marriage and Family Therapy.

 As a profession, it is imperative that we evaluate, and re-evaluate, the pathway of new professionals into the field and make improvements where we can.

-Although we created Motivo with this purpose in mind, we are already learning that this medium does more than just increase access to supervisors.
+Although we created Motivo with accessible, affordable supervision in mind, we are already learning that this medium does more than just increase access to supervisors.

-For the first time, it puts the therapist in the driver seat of selecting the supervisor they most want to work with.
+For the first time, it puts the therapist in the drivers seat of selecting the supervisor they most want to work with.

-No longer limited by geographical barriers, therapists are able to choose from anyone in their state.
+No longer limited by geographical barriers, therapists are able to choose from any supervisor in their state.
 This is a game-changer for clinical development.
-Just think about the type of therapists we could become if we have the opportunity to select from dozens of quality supervisors.
+Just think about the quality of supervision that takes place when therapists can select from hundreds of supervisors, specializing in play therapy, multicultural counseling, dialectical behavior therapy, LGBTQ+, etc, etc.

 The word Motivo means “foundation” in Portuguese and we chose our name with intention.

 Clinical supervision sets the very foundation of our careers.
-It should be a place where we begin defining our career paths, choosing modalities, and developing skills that enhance our impact.
+It should be a place where we begin defining our career paths, choosing modalities, and developing skills that lead to better care for clients.

 Our vision at Motivo is to redefine clinical supervision for our profession.